Canada's Wireless Policy: More choice. Lower prices. Better service.

 - Web-based bidding takes place via secure specialized software at a location of each bidder's choosing.

-- Provisional winning bids will be published on the Industry Canada website: www.ic.gc.ca/spectrum.
+- Provisional winning bids now available on the Industry Canada website: www.ic.gc.ca/spectrum.

 We heard you, Canada